About Our Project

 The goal of this year was to find strong connections in our community.
 Each build was possible through volunteer construction, student participation, and local business involvement.
 Our garden frames were constructed by secondary school students, we sourced our supplies from local businesses, and we collaborated with other non-profit organizations.
 There is always a place for our volunteers and community members to contribute!

 2017 – Healthy Communities, Healthy Kids

 Thanks to the incredible partnerships between Seeds of Diversity and the Waterloo Region Community Garden Network, we were able to build 7 new school gardens in the Waterloo Region.
-We were grateful to receive the Healthy Kids Community Challenge (Region of Waterloo) grant to fund this incredible endeavour.
-Approximately 67 volunteers participated, which included supporting school staff, parents, students, and members of the community.
-Our friends at Grand River Food Forestry (link to https://www.grandriverfoodforestry.com/) built a pollinator/edible food fedge on the perimeter of our Empire P.S. garden.
+We are grateful to have received the Healthy Kids Community Challenge (Region of Waterloo) grant to fund this incredible endeavour.
+Approximately 67 volunteers participated in the builds, which included supporting school staff, parents, students, and members of the community.
+In addition, our friends at Grand River Food Forestry built a pollinator and edible food fedge on the perimeter of our Empire P.S. garden.

 This inaugural phase of the WR School Food Gardens project set the stage for what we could accomplish as a community, and we plan to continue to grow, grow, grow!